7RU7H/Archive/Cloud/Cloud-Hacking/Azure-Hacking.md

 ```
 The Windows PowerShell Desired State Configuration comes with a set of built-in configuration resources, such as `File Resource`, `Log Resource`, and `User Resource`.

+#### Template Supply Chain Compromise

+If templating is archival in storage with sufficient access a variety of attacks could occur:
+- Backdooring
+	- VMs
+	- NIC
+	- Whitelisted traffic for Firewalls and Load Balancers
+	- Route
+- Files Share Poisoning

+- Scrapping templated credentials for patterning and reusable credentials that are not managed by Azure.

+#### Backup Poisoning

+Tools probably exist somewhere that can edit blob data - if so you can persistent in any way possible relevative to the context of which backup is poisoned - such that Backup Vault can be compromised post reset.

 ## Destructive

 #### Untag everything